-- Each group must be led by two facilitators, who have received training from an accredited IY trainer, and at least one of them must have a MA degree.
-If a MA level group facilitator is not available, exceptions may be made BA level group leaders with extensive experience working with families.
+- Each group must be led by two trained facilitators and at least one of them must have a MA degree.
+If a MA level group facilitator is not available, exceptions may be made - BA level group leaders with extensive experience working with families.
 Extensive experience is defined as, but not limited to: the ability to collaborate with parents, an understanding of child development, and knowledge of the cognitive social learning theory. - IY has different requirements for varying levels of certification.
-At minimum, a IY group facilitator must attend an authorized IY training workshop, study therapist manuals, books and DVDs, and participant in an on-going peer review, consultation, and supervision.

-Baby Parent Group Leader Training (ages 0-1) is a 2, full-day training in person or a five day- 3 hours daily online training for group facilitators seeking training in the Baby program.
-Basic Parent Group Leader Training (ages 2-8) is a 3, full-day in-person or a five-day, 3 hours daily online training.
-The training equips group facilitators to lead Toddler and
+At minimum, a IY group facilitator must attend an authorized IY training workshop, study therapist manuals, books and DVDs, and participant in an on-going peer review, consultation, and supervision. - Baby Parent Group Leader Training is a 2-day training is for group facilitators seeking training in the Baby program.
+Basic Parent Group Leader is a 3-day Training, and it covers the 2-8 age range.
+The training equips group facilitators to lead 3 different protocols: Toddler, Preschool Basic, and early years portion of the School Age parent programs (for parents of children ages 6-8 years old).
+Advanced Parent Group Leader requires a 2-day Training and is offered once group facilitators have become comfortable with the Basic program methods.
+It is required that participants in the Advanced training have already received the 3-day Basic training.
+Participants in this workshop have ideally completed the accreditation/certification process for the Basic program(s).
+The Attentive Parenting Group Facilitator requires a 2-day training and is designed to promote positive parenting strategies to parents of children ages 2-6 years old.
+It is required that participants in the Attentive Parenting training have already received the 3-day Basic training and be used as a booster or follow up review to sustain changes and explore in more depth teaching children self- regulation and problem-solving methods.